 Tuning the Zetec - Page 2

 Exacty how big is the Zetec engine?
 Well, you'd probably be surprised that it's not a great deal bigger than the X-flow.
-It is slightly taller, and longer, but not that much bigger.
-The two pictures below are marked up showing the dimensions of the engine.
+It is slightly taller, and longer, but not that much bigger.- Length: From the edge of the water pulley, to the edge of the cylinder head, the overall length is 500mm

 These pictures show the rebuilt 2.0 Zetec engine, ready to go back in to the Fiesta (September 2000).